SamHennessy/hlive/README.md

   - Crete an example production quality CSS build pipeline using Tailwind and esbuild that can purse the unused CSS.
   - Don't use dynamic css class names
     - https://tailwindcss.com/docs/optimizing-for-production
-  - How would that work for 3rd party components?
-    - Plugin API?
 - Forms
   - Make having forms easy
   - Full form validation